Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

   -w, --noWait       Disable the almost-pointless wait after finishing

-  --customPath       Instead of automatically detecting and patching all chrome.dll files, define a custom Application-folder path
+  --customPath       Instead of automatically detecting and patching all chrome.exe files, define a custom Application-folder path
                      (see README) (string in quotes is recommended)

   --help             Display this help screen.